svmorris/RFID_research/README.md

 The purpose of this repo is just for me to store notes and data and card dumps.
-It should not be useful to anyone else
+Its public because its not sensitive and it makes it easier for me to share files.
+It probably isn't interesting to you, but have fun reading anyway.